Date of Award:

 Having validated that the developed axisymmetric finite element model accurately predicts cylindrical joint displacement fields, the model becomes an invaluable tool in design.
 The model can now be used in confidence, in conjunction with design requirements for a specific joint, to reduce the maximum displacements below any specified operating requirements.

 Talbot, Casey A., "Axisymmetric Finite Element Modeling of Adhesive Joint Between a Laminated Composite and Metal Cylinder" (2011).
 All Graduate Theses and Dissertations.
-Paper 1080.
+1080.